 ...Motivosity isn't "just another system"

 First, we promise to focus on all things that drive culture, which drives engagement, which drives results.
-We are not a product catalog company and so are not interested in pushing products onto your employee base.
+We are not a product catalog company and so are not interested in pushing products on your employee base.
 We're here 100% for a happy workforce.

 Third, we're not just interested in doing great work; we're also in pursuit of being great people.
 Our work is just a reflection of who we are and we see work as part of our path toward a great life.